 If possible, consult with an attorney about your specific situation.
-There is still a lot of uncertainty about how this administration will implement and enforce its policies.
+There is still uncertainty about how this administration will implement and enforce its policies.
 Some of the new policies have already been challenged in federal court, and additional challenges will likely be forthcoming.
 Check with www.immigrationequality.org for updated information.

-For now, the State Department will not honor requests to update an individual's gender marker on their U.S. Passport.
-If an individual is seeking to change their gender marker on an immigration document for the first time, it is likely that the requested change will not be honored.
-However, since USCIS has not issued new guidance on this yet, it is less certain how these requests will be processed.
+For now, neither the State Department nor USCIS will honor requests to update an individual's gender marker on their U.S. Passport or an immigration document.
+Where an applicant has previously updated their gender marker, it is less clear how renewal applications will be processed.
 In some cases, an agency may simply issue the identity document with the incorrect gender marker if they have records of someone's sex assigned at birth.
 Alternatively, an application could be rejected or suspended, or the agency may issue a request for more evidence.